chadaustin/sajson/README.md

 ### Other Features

+* Single header file -- simply drop sajson.h into your project.
 * O(1) stack usage.
 No document will overflow the stack.
 * Only two number types: 32-bits and doubles.
 * Small code size -- suitable for Emscripten.